Diagnostics of a Multicusp-Assisted Inductively-Coupled Radio-Frequency Plasma Source for Plasma Immersion Ion Implantation: Discussion

 The non-monotonic behaviour of $T_i(z)$ near the electrode likely results from a combination of factors: measurement noise, deviations from Maxwellian IVDFs, metastable-state kinetics, and spatial variations in neutral gas temperature.
 The observed IVDF skewness suggests the presence of low-velocity ion populations due to ionisation and charge-exchange processes \cite{Bachet_1995,Sadeghi_1991,Oksuz_2001,Oksuz_2005}.

 Comparisons between grounded, DC-biased, and NPHV-pulsed conditions show that steady-state plasma parameters remain largely unaffected by the NPHV pulses, consistent with the short duty cycle used.
+In the context of PIII, it tends to confirm that the use of multicusp magnetic configurations allowing a denser and more stable plasma is less perturbed by the NHPV pulse and is interesting for the process robustness.
 Nevertheless, for NPHV pulses of $V_s = -1000$\,V, the estimated sheath thickness ($\sim 2$\,mm) lies within the LIF collection volume.
 However, the corresponding Doppler shift ($\sim 100$\,GHz) exceeds our laser’s tuning range, limiting the direct observation of NHPV sheath dynamics.
 Time-resolved LIF with extended frequency access is needed to capture transient effects during NPHV pulses.